Memorial's Policy on Research Impacting Indigenous Groups

 The policy was endorsed by Senate on June 9, 2020.
 It was approved by the Board of Regents on July 9, 2020.
 To learn more, please read this Gazette news story

-At its May 31, 2022, meeting, the President’s Advisory Team (PAT) approved a two-phased consultation plan to review the Research Impacting Indigenous Groups (RIIG) Policy with internal and external stakeholders.
+In May 2022, a two-phased consultation plan was approved to review the Research Impacting Indigenous Groups (RIIG) Policy with internal and external stakeholders.
 To learn more, please read this Gazette news story.